-Looking for somewhere to sow seeds, transplant a few plants or maybe just potter about?
+Looking for somewhere to sow seeds, transplant a few plants or maybe just putter about?
 Working with a potting bench during gardening season is pure luxury and you’ll find yourself looking forward to keeping all your tools and supplies organized at your very own little garden center.

-You can have everything in one location including bags of potting soil, empty pots and containers, hanging tools, plant food and fertilizers (just make sure to store them in airtight containers so the rain won’t get in) and even a bucket for garbage storage or compost bin collecting if you like.
+You can have everything in one location including bags of soil, empty pots and containers, hanging tools, plant food and fertilizers (just make sure to store them in airtight containers so the rain won’t get in) and even a bucket for garbage storage or compost bin collecting if you like.

 Here are over 20 free plans for you to review, they offer either complete tutorials or enough details showing you how to make your own.
 Many provide cutting lists, diagrams and lots of pictures too.
 Pick one you like and you can build it over a day or two then enjoy it during this year’s season.